StansAssets/com.stansassets.tutorial.monetization/README.md

 # Monetization tutorial

-This is the application sample that shows how to implement cross-platfrom (iOS & Android & UnityEdtiro) consumable and non-consumables in-app purchases into your application.
+This is the application sample that shows how to implement cross-platfrom (iOS & Android & UnityEditor) consumable and non-consumables in-app purchases into your application.

 You can unlock more turret skins and purchase more ammo to fire.